enzocipher/Auto-Create-Files/README.md

-# AUTO Tags - Obsidian Plugin
+# Auto Create Files - Obsidian Plugin

 Plugin that allows creating complete file and folder structures in Obsidian using a simple text-based syntax.